mkdocs/mkdocs/docs/dev-guide/themes.md

     `mkdocs` theme would remain unchanged.
 This is useful if you want to make small adjustments to an existing theme.

-    For more specific information, see [styling your docs].
+    For more specific information, see [Customizing Your Theme].

 !!!
 Warning